LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

     For the file to be uploaded, in step 4, you'll follow this with an integration interaction that invokes a File integration.

 3. In the File Upload interaction, open the **Interaction Details**, click **[Settings]((conversation-builder-interactions-details-settings.html))**, and specify the following under **File Upload Settings**:
-    - **Accept File Types**: Select the types of files that you will accept for upload (PDF, JPEG, PNG, DOCx, etc.).
+    - **Accepted File Types**: Select the types of files that you will accept for upload (PDF, JPEG, PNG, DOCx, etc.).
 If the consumer attempts to upload a file of any other type, the upload will fail, and the Validation Failure message (below) will be sent to the consumer.
     - **Success message**: Enter the message to send to the consumer if the file upload to your external file share is successful.
-If you don't supply a message, the following message is sent, "Successfully processed the file."
+The default value is, "Successfully processed the file."
     - **Failure message**: Enter the message to send to the consumer if the file upload to your external file share is unsuccessful due to an error.
-If you don't supply a message, the following message is sent, "Failed to process the file.
+The default value is, "Failed to process the file.
 Please try again."
     - **Validation Failure message**: Enter the message to send to the consumer if the upload fails because the consumer has attempted to upload a file of an invalid type.
 If you don't supply a message, the following message is sent, "The file type is invalid.
 Upload one of these types: {a}, {b}, {c}."
 To help to avoid validation failures, consider mentioning the acceptable file types in the File Upload message, as we've done in the image above.
     - **In progress message**: Enter the message to send to the consumer when the upload begins.
-If you don't supply a message, the following message is sent, "Processing the file..."
+The default value is, "Processing the file..."

 4. Immediately after the File Upload interaction, add an Integration interaction ( <img style="width:30px" src="img/ConvoBuilder/icon_integration.png"> ).
 In the interaction, select the File integration to invoke (Integration type = File).